Turn‑Cleaning Best Practices for High‑Rise Condominiums

 Cleaning Like a Pro: Rules, Methods, and Time Management

-The 3:30 rule (or 30-3 rule) breaks housework into focused intervals: 30 minutes of deep cleaning a single zone followed by a 3-minute reset.
-Some versions recommend three separate 30-minute sessions throughout the day.
-This method leverages task-completion psychology, allowing cleaners to tackle different rooms without fatigue, and is especially effective for busy condo teams handling multiple unit turnovers.
+The 3:30 rule (or 30‑3 rule) dedicates 30 minutes to deep‑cleaning one zone, followed by a 3‑minute reset.
+Alternatively, complete three separate 30‑minute sessions throughout the day.
+This leverages task‑completion momentum, making it ideal for busy property managers.

 Maintenance vs. Cleaning Checklists & Free Resources